nfour/serverless-build-plugin/README.md

 A **Node.js** focused build optimizer plugin for [serverless](https://github.com/serverless/serverless).

-Serverless build plugin replace packaging functionality for functions, allowing for:
+`serverless-build-plugin` replaces packaging functionality for functions, allowing for:
 - Bundling of functions in a Node.js friendly way
 - Building via `webpack` or any arbitrary build file